jlchafardet/speed-calculator-python/README.md

 ## Features 🌟

 - Calculate download time for files in MB or GB
+- Support for internet speeds in both Mbps and Gbps
 - Use command-line arguments for quick calculations
 - Interactive mode for step-by-step input
 - Human-friendly time output (hours, minutes, seconds)
+- Robust input parsing for various speed formats

 ## How to Use 🖥️